 Not all VPN protocols are equal (not by a long shot).
 Hands down, the protocol you want to run in order to achieve high levels of security with low processing overhead is OpenVPN.

 A good VPN provider will offer all of the above options.
-An excellent VPN provider will even provide good documentation and steer you away from using PPTP for the same reasons we just did.
-You should also check the pre-shared keys they use for those protocols, since many VPN providers use insecure and easy-to-guess keys.)
+An excellent VPN provider will even provide good documentation and steer you away from using older protocols like PPTP for the same reasons we just did.
+You should also check the pre-shared keys they use for those protocols since many VPN providers use insecure and easy-to-guess keys.